nd-ball/cl-irt/README.md

-# PUDF Framework for Curriculum Learning
+# PUDF for Curriculum Learning

 This repository contains the implementation of the Psychology-based Unified Dynamic Framework (PUDF) for Curriculum Learning, as presented in our paper titled *"A Psychology-based Unified Dynamic Framework for Curriculum Learning."*